 In addition to undermining state authority, reservation status adds an additional, complicated layer of governance over the massive territory here, conferring on tribal government power over numerous areas of life-including powers over non-Indian citizens and businesses.
-Under our precedents, tribes may regulate non-Indian conduct on reservation land, so long as the conduct stems from a "consensual relationship[] with the tribe or its members" or directly affects "the political integrity, the economic security, or the health or welfare of the tribe."
+Under our precedents, tribes may regulate non-Indian conduct on reservation land, so long as the conduct stems from a "consensual relation-ship[] with the tribe or its members" or directly affects "the political integrity, the economic security, or the health or welfare of the tribe."
 Montana v.
 United States, 450 U.S. 544, 565-566 (1981); see Cohen § 6.02(2)(a), at 506-507.
 Tribes may also impose certain taxes on non-Indians on reservation land, see Kerr-McGee Corp. v.
 Navajo Tribe, 471 U.S. 195, 198 (1985), and in this litigation, the Creek Nation contends that it retains the power to tax nonmembers doing business within its borders.
 Brief for Muscogee (Creek) Nation as Amicus Curiae 18, n.
 6. No small power, given that those borders now embrace three million acres, the city of Tulsa, and hundreds of thousands of Oklahoma citizens.
-Recognizing the significant "potential for cost and conflict" caused by its decision, the Court insists any problems can be ameliorated if the citizens of Oklahoma just keep up the "spirit" of cooperation behind existing intergovernmental agreements between Oklahoma and the Five Tribes.
+Recognizing the significant "potential for cost and conflict" caused by its decision, the Court insists any problems can be ameliorated if the citizens of Oklahoma and the Five Tribes.
 Ante, at 2481.
 But those agreements are small potatoes compared to what will be necessary to address the disruption inflicted by today's decision.